 Stalk tips, as is the case for green beans and other vegetables...
 Our machine mechanically trims the tips off all vegetables.

 Certain products, once in the perforated cylinders, are selected based on their size.
 Extra-fine, fine, very fine, etc.

 This classic conversion operation uses hot water or steam.
 Objective: to remove the gases contained within the vegetables, to tone down overpowering tastes, to reduce enzymatic degradation.

-To ensure quality, the temperature is rapidly lowered to -18°C at the core of the product in the space of a few minutes.
-The vegetables are stored in warehouses at below -18°C in large containers.
+At -30°C, the temperature is rapidly decreased so that the core temperature of the vegetables reaches -18°C in the space of a few minutes.